 Moving to a subscription-based model will mean about $10 million will be erased from quarterly sales for the foreseeable future, Garrett said.

 Still, Adobe has 90,000 paying online subscribers to cloud- computing versions of its software and is adding 5,000 net subscribers a week, Garrett said.

 “It bodes well for the long-term prospects of the company,” he said.

 Second-quarter net income fell 2.4 percent to $223.9 million, or 45 cents a share, from $229.4 million, or 45 cents, a year earlier.
 Sales increased 9.8 percent to $1.12 billion, compared with $1.02 billion in the year-earlier quarter.

 Profit excluding some items was 60 cents, topping the average 59-cent estimate compiled by Bloomberg.
 The number excludes items such as stock-based and deferred compensation expenses, restructuring charges, amortization of purchased intangibles, and investment gains and losses.

 Garrett also said the impending arrival of Microsoft Corp.
-(MSFT)’s Surface tablet computer will showcase Adobe software such as its Lightroom photo editing app.
+(MSFT:US)’s Surface tablet computer will showcase Adobe software such as its Lightroom photo editing app.
 Microsoft showed Lightroom running on Surface at an event in Los Angeles earlier this week.
-The software isn’t available for Apple Inc. (AAPL)’s iPad.
+The software isn’t available for Apple Inc. (AAPL:US)’s iPad.

 To contact the reporters on this story: Sarah Frier in New York at firstname.lastname@example.org; Aaron Ricadela in San Francisco at email@example.com